saifsabir97/chess-helper/README.md

   * Browse to the extension folder of this project and upload.

 * #### Setting up the Backend Flask API:
+  * Use homebrew to download stockfish engine in your system.
   * Download all the dependencies present inside backend/requirements.txt file by running 'pip install requirements.txt'.
   * Run api.py after downloading the dependencies to start backend server.